kumapo/image-captioning/README.md

 # Image captioning with vision-encoder-decoder

-Image captioning with huggingface's VisionEncoderDecoderModel.
+Image captioning with VisionEncoderDecoderModel from huggingface.

 ## Train